defuse - feel safer in a public place

 The Outcome

-The LAPD Threat team contact and the local investigator used our research and profiling to complete their local enquiries and present the evidence to court to secure a restraining order, until such time that the artist left the US and returned to the UK, reducing the threat and providing evidence for an arrest should the stalker breach the court order.
+The LAPD used our research to complete their enquiries and present evidence to the court.
+They secured a restraining order until the artist left the US and returned to the UK.

 Call us today +44 (0)207 293 0932 Have us call you back